Sullivan Nicolaides Pathology's Warfarin Care program is a service provided to patients of our regular referring doctors.

 The referring doctor must manage the patient's heparin therapy, including low molecular weight heparin such as Clexane.
 Heparin therapy (UF or LMWH) should continue until INR is in the therapeutic range for at least 48 hours.

-We cannot commence enrolments on Fridays, weekends, or public holidays.
+PLEASE NOTE: We cannot commence enrolments on Fridays, weekends, or public holidays.
 Enrolment days will be limited prior to Easter, Christmas and New Year to allow the safe transfer of your patient onto our program.

 Enrolment in our Warfarin Care program is contingent upon all parties - doctor, patient, and laboratory - understanding and accepting their roles and responsibilities as outlined in the Sullivan Nicolaides Pathology handbook for doctors.